cmfung/Connor-SDC/README.md

 </ div>

 <h2>Results</h2>
+<h3>Data</h3>
+<p>I worked with over 12 million lines of data.
+I was given 3 seperate CSV files, each containing a different piece of related data.
+I designed a postgreSQL schema with 3 tables and loaded all of the data into my database.</p>
 <h3>Goal</h3>
 <p>The client requested the new back end be able to handle 1000 requests per second with an average response time of less than 2 seconds and an error rate of under 1%.</p>
 <table>